jpegleg/giant-spellbook/README.md

 ```

-We can make an attestation of the system, currently with support for Linux and MacOS systems (OpenBSD and FreeBSD support is in 0.2.X and 0.4.X):
+We can make an attestation of the system, currently with support for Linux, MacOS, OpenBSD, and FreeBSD (OpenBSD and FreeBSD support is in 0.2.X and 0.4.X versions only):

 ```
 giant-spellbook hash attest_mbr linux